Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

 always ask us

 You are probably doing a lot of research right now.
-These are the things that come up in almost every first conversation we have.
+These come up in almost every first conversation we have.

-No. Many of the families we work with are still on waiting lists or have not yet pursued a diagnosis at all.
-If you are seeing things that concern you, meltdowns, focus problems, sleep difficulties, sensory reactions, that is enough.
-You do not need a piece of paper to get started.
+No. A lot of the families we work with are still on waiting lists, or haven't pursued a formal diagnosis at all.
+If you're seeing things that worry you — meltdowns, sleep problems, sensory reactions, focus difficulties — that's enough.
+You don't need a piece of paper to get started.

-No. Occupational therapy and speech therapy are valuable and we work well alongside them.
-What we do differently is look at why the difficulties exist at the nervous system level, rather than working on the symptoms directly.
-A lot of families find that when the nervous system is more settled, their other therapies start working better too.
+No. OT and speech therapy are genuinely valuable and we work comfortably alongside them.
+What we do differently is look at why the difficulties exist at the nervous system level, rather than just working on the symptoms.
+Quite a few families find that once the nervous system is more settled, their other therapies start working better too.

-Tell us what is happening.
-We will tell you honestly what we think is going on, whether we can help, and exactly what we would focus on first.
-No pressure.
-No sales pitch.
-No jargon.
+We'll tell you honestly what we think is happening, whether we can help, and exactly what we'd look at first.

-Most parents leave that call knowing more than they did from months of appointments.
+Most parents leave that call knowing more than they did after months of appointments.

-πŸ“ 1A Hall Lane, Mill Hill, London NW4 4TJ Β· 🌍 Remote support worldwide Β· Mon to Sat, 9am to 2pm
+📍 1A Hall Lane, Mill Hill, London NW4 4TJ · 🌍 Remote support worldwide · Mon to Sat, 9am to 2pm